 Social media use:

 start posting your story.
 Share photos if you create anything that looks good.
 This can be photos of your product in beautiful places as well.
 Try the different types of social media and if one stands out more than the others.
-This is free and just takes some of your time.
-Ask your friend and family to follow you and share your posts.
+This is *free and just takes some of your time.
+Ask your customers, friends, and even family to follow you and share and like your posts.

 Earned media is anytime someone else helps you share your story and you do not have to pay them for it.
 Most of the time this means getting your story into news outlets, magazines, and TV shows.
 This is traditionally known as Public Relations, but also includes likes and shares on social media.
-Earned media often includes reviews by customers on platforms like Yelp.
+Earned media can include reviews by customers on platforms like Yelp.
 Earned media is great because it can give you access to a large audience without the expense of advertising to reach them.

 Earned Media is great for sharing your story with new people and proving your worth.
 Earned Media is used to look for new customers by partnering with a person or organization to share your story.
-Social media share and likes are the most accessible for a new business, but the average reach of a person on social media is smaller than media outlets.
+Social media shares and likes are the most accessible for a new business, but the average reach of a person on social media is smaller than media outlets.
 Finding ways to get local news and magazines to share your company is the big goal for earned media.
 Sometimes you get earned media attention by happenstance, but remember that you can also actively approach and pitch organization the benefits of sharing your story.
 That is what Public Relations is and it’s perfectly ok, encouraged in fact, to start approaching media outlets as partners even very early on.

 Earned media is sometimes free, but sometimes there is some indirect cost.
-When someone shares your story on earned media it is free, but you may have to spend a little but of money to get people to share your story.
+When someone shares your story on earned media it is free, but you may have to spend a little bit of money to get people to share your story.
 This can be discounts or promotions to get people to talk about your business.
 For media outlets, you do not usually have to spend money, but it can take a long time to get someone to cover your business.
 There is a trade between how fast you want to get earned media and how much you have to spend.
 Some organizations may offer to let you write a story about your product and promote it for a fee, this is known as “Native Advertising” and is not the same as “earned” media.
 There is some debate about the propriety of using Native Advertising, be aware of that.

 Different types of earned media can take different amounts of time to earn.
 Getting some likes and follows on facebook or twitter can happen immediately.
 It can take longer to get a food magazine or local newspaper to come out and visit your business.
 Sometimes, once they visit, you still have to wait before they publish your story.
 Although results may not be immediate using earned media, often you can reach more people more quickly than owned media because others are helping you spread the word.